Hendrix (crater)

 Hendrix is a small lunar impact crater that is located on the Moon's far side, deep in the southern hemisphere.
-Hendrix lies about a crater diameter to the south-southwest of the crater White, just beyond the outer rim of the enormous walled plain Apollo.
+Hendrix lies about a crater diameter to the south-southwest of the crater White, just beyond the outer rim of an enormous walled plain called Apollo.
 This is a roughly circular, bowl-shaped crater.
 The rim is sharp-edged and not noticeably eroded.
 The interior is relatively featureless.

 The crater is named after Don Hendrix.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Hendrix.